bhayes11/work-day-scheduler/README.md

 ## Description

-This project uses jQuery in order to create a work day scheduler.
-The user is able to input data for each hour in a working day.
+Our minds begin to quickly assess the day the moment our eyes pop open in the morning.
+Distractions and productivity fight for our attention and time all day long.
+The jQuery work day scheduler positions the user for productivity.
+The user is able to input data for each hour in a working day and save the activity as the day progresses.

 ## Built With